 Sinus tachycardia is where the resting heart rate in an adult exceeds 100 beats per minute.
-Heart rate can often be raised above this during exercise and during periods of anxiety, but otherwise this may be a symptom of disease.
+Heart rate can often be raised above this during exercise and during periods of anxiety, but otherwise this may be a symptom of disease such as erectile-dysfunction.

 There are many different types of cardiac arrhythmia.
 These are defined by where in the conduction system of the heart the problem arises, and if it causes a fast or slow irregularity.

 Supraventricular tachycardia (SVT), for example, is caused by abnormally rapid firing of impulses from the atria of the heart.
 The heart rate can be elevated for a few seconds or for many hours.
 Symptoms may include palpitations, light headedness, chest pains, or rarely loss of consciousness but this condition is rarely life threatening.

 One of the most common arrhythmias is atrial fibrillation (AF).
 AF occurs when multiple places in the atria of the heart send out impulses in an uncoordinated way along with the usual impulses from the sinoatrial node.
 This creates the ‘fibrillation’ of the atria, which BHF note can cause symptoms such as palpitations, shortness of breath, dizziness or tiredness.
 Atrial flutter is less common and may occur as well as atrial fibrillation.